RansiluRanasinghe/DeepSign-CNN-Based-Sign-Language-Recognition-System/README.md

 ✓ **Production-oriented thinking**

 It reflects how computer vision systems are built in real engineering environments, not just academic notebooks.

 ---

+## 😁 Just for curiosity

+An ablation experiment without data augmentation achieved >99% training accuracy but showed signs of overfitting.
+The final model retains augmentation for better generalization.

+---